tushar2704/VibeCode/docs/01-introduction/README.md

 # 🌊 Chapter 1: Introduction & Philosophy

-> *"Vibe Coding is not just about writing code—it's about creating a harmonious relationship between developer, AI, and technology that produces exceptional software."*
+> **By [Tushar Aggarwal](https://www.linkedin.com/in/tusharaggarwalinseec/)** - *"VibeCode is not just about writing code—it's about creating a harmonious relationship between developer, AI, and technology that produces exceptional software."*
+>
+> 🔗 **Connect**: [LinkedIn](https://www.linkedin.com/in/tusharaggarwalinseec/) | Follow for development insights and methodology updates

 ## Welcome to the Future of Development

-Welcome to **Vibe Coding: The Ultimate Cross-Platform Development Guide**—a comprehensive methodology that combines the intuitive flow of creative coding with the systematic rigor of **Context Engineering**.
+Welcome to **VibeCode: The Ultimate Cross-Platform Development Guide**—a comprehensive methodology that combines the intuitive flow of creative coding with the systematic rigor of **Context Engineering**.
 This guide represents the evolution of AI-assisted development from experimental "vibes" to production-ready, enterprise-grade systems.

+**Created by**: [Tushar Aggarwal](https://www.linkedin.com/in/tusharaggarwalinseec/) - Senior Software Engineer & Technical Lead

-## 🎯 What is Vibe Coding?
+## 🎯 What is VibeCode?

-**Vibe Coding** is a development philosophy that emphasizes:
+**VibeCode** is a development philosophy that emphasizes:

 - **🌊 Flow State Programming**: Achieving deep focus and optimal productivity
 - **🎪 Intuitive Development**: Following natural development rhythms and patterns